Vedant-S/CryptoBuyer/README.md

 ___________________________________________________________________________________________________________________________________
-# CryptoBuyer - Decentralized Marketplace on Etherem Blockchain:
+# CryptoBuyer - Decentralized Marketplace on Ethereum Blockchain:
 ___________________________________________________________________________________________________________________________
 CryptoBuyer is a prototype.
-It is a Marketplace that runs over the Etherem Blockchain.
+It is a Marketplace that runs over the Ethereum Blockchain.
 It is able to manage products (and orders, too).

 Since it runs over the blockchain it doesn't need to have any server.
 ___________________________________________________________________________________________________________________________________